Hand picked spinach in a silver bowl.

 Spinach in a raised bed with snow peas behind,

-This method works well with most leafy greens, herbs, fruits and berries.
+This method works well with most leafy greens.
 I’ve included a list of some of my favourite crops I use this method with such as:

 The easiest crop for this method in my experience and one of my favourites.
 You can plant spring onions basically anywhere and harvest them whenever you need some for cooking, they will grow back very fast and need minimum care.